abhaynayar/obsidian/books/pma.md

 ### Chapter 0 - Malware Analysis Primer

-The goals of malware analysis
+The goals of malware analysis:

 1. Host-based signatures: indicators used to detect malicious code on victim computers.
 2. Network signatures: used to detect malicious code by monitoring network traffic.

-Malware analysis techniques
+Malware analysis techniques:

 1. Static analysis
 2. Dynamic analysis

-Types of malware
+Types of malware:

 - Backdoor
 - Botnet